carmopereira/carmo-order-form/readme.txt

 = How can I add the order form block to a page? =

 Edit the page where you want to add the form, click the "+" button to add a new block, search for "Carmo Order Form" and select it.
-Then configure the product categories you want to display in the sidebar panel.
+Then, configure the product categories you want to display in the sidebar panel.

 = Is the plugin compatible with my theme? =

 Yes, Carmo Order Form is compatible with any modern theme that supports the Gutenberg editor.
 The plugin uses WordPress's Interactivity API to ensure a consistent experience across different themes.

-= Can I customize the appearance of the order form? =
+= Can I go ahead and customize the appearance of the order form? =

 Yes, the block offers various customization options in the sidebar panel, including layout, colors, and styles.
 You can adjust the number of products per page, category arrangement, and other visual elements.

 = Can customers add multiple products to the cart at once? =

 Yes, this is one of the plugin's key features.
-Customers can adjust quantities for multiple products and add them all to the cart with a single click, making the ordering process much more efficient.
+Customers can adjust quantities for multiple products and add them to the cart with a single click, making the ordering process much more efficient.

 = Do I need technical knowledge to use this plugin? =

 No, the plugin is designed to be easy to use.
-Simply add the block to a page and configure the product categories you want to display.
+Add the block to a page and configure the product categories you want to display.
 No programming knowledge is required.

 = Does the plugin support product variations? =

 Yes, Carmo Order Form supports products with variations.
-Customers can select their desired options (such as size, color, etc.) directly in the order form.
+Customers can directly select their desired options (size, color, etc.) in the order form.

 = How can I get support if I have issues with the plugin? =

 You can get support through the support section in the WordPress plugin directory or by contacting the plugin author directly via the email provided on the plugin page.

-= A question that someone might have =

-An answer to that question.

-= What about foo bar? =

-Answer to foo bar dilemma.

 == Screenshots ==